Coronavirus BRIEFING

 Supported by Essilor

-The National Average for Gross Revenue at ECP Locations Decreased for the Week of July 1–7, Jobson’s Latest Practice Performance Tracker Shows
+The National Average for Gross Revenue at ECP Locations Remained Flat for the Week of October 7–13, Jobson’s Latest Practice Performance Tracker Shows

 By Staff

-Wednesday, July 10, 2024 12:24 AM NEW YORK—The national average for gross revenue at ECP locations decreased last week, July 1–7, when compared with the previous week, at a rate of -36 index points due to last week’s July Fourth Independence Day holiday.
-That places gross revenue at a level -26 index points below where it was at this point in time (Week 27) when compared with last year (2023), -18 points below the same period in 2022, -12 points below 2021, -1 point below 2020 and 17 points above 2019, according to Jobson’s most recent Practice Performance Tracker.
+Wednesday, October 16, 2024 12:21 AM NEW YORK—The national average for gross revenue at ECP locations remained flat last week, October 7–13, when compared with the previous week.
+That places gross revenue at a level 16 index points above where it was at this point in time (Week 41) when compared with last year (2023), 18 points above the same period in 2022, 27 points above 2021, 21 points above 2020 and 32 points above 2019, according to Jobson’s most recent Practice Performance Tracker.

 By Staff